 Indonesian anti-terrorism law responds to church attacks but worries human rights groups

-JAKARTA, Indonesia (RNS) — Weeks after a radicalized Muslim family committed suicide attacks on churches in the city of Surabaya, Indonesia, the country has passed an law intended to prevent more attacks and foster the majority-Muslim country’s tolerant culture.
+Weeks after a Muslim family committed suicide attacks on churches in the city of Surabaya, Indonesia, the country passed a law intended to prevent more attacks and foster the majority-Muslim country’s tolerant culture.

 Human rights groups are concerned that the bill could be used to suppress peaceful activists, and some do not support the new law.

 “It is obviously an overreaction to the Surabaya attacks,” said Andreas Harsono, Indonesia researcher for Human Rights Watch.
 “The quick deliberation . . . allowed a definition of terrorism that could be used to target peaceful political activities of indigenous groups, environmental advocates, and religious or political organizations.”

 Indonesia became a democracy just 20 years ago, following the strongman rule of Suharto, a general who was in power for more than three decades.
 Empowering the military and having a loose definition of terrorism could put too much power in the hands of those who perpetuated atrocities in the not-so-distant past, such as in Aceh, Papua, and East Timor, Harsono said.

 “Indonesia has many areas with deep roots of violence and impunity,” he said.

 The Surabaya attack in May, which killed 13 churchgoers and a security officer, was the deadliest terrorist attack in Indonesia since a 2002 bombing in Bali.
 The target then was foreign tourists.
 This time it was Indonesian Christians, who make up about 10 percent of the population, according to the 2010 census.
 Many feared that the attacks were another sign that the country’s tradition of tolerance is under threat.